top of page

 GPS Coordinates: 49.29964, -116.66155

 This is a beautiful pebble beach next to the Ferry Landing.
 It can accommodate many beach goers but few people use it.
 Perhaps because they have little time between ferries or because they might think it is a private beach.
-The bathrooms, picnic tables and garbage cans are located at the Ferry Landing loading zone.
+Washrooms, garbage cans and an eatery are all near by.
 To see a map with property lines click here.

 GPS Coordinates: 49.67595, -116.87315